Population in England (2021 Census)

 Somerset’s Ageing Population

-Figure 1 shows how, where the population of working age adults is projected to essentially remain constant, ages 65-84 are forecast to increase by 28% from 2023-2040 and those over the age of 85+ nearly double from 2023-2040.
+Figure 1 shows how the population of older-aged adults (aged 65+) are forecast to increase by 28% between 2023-2040, and those over the age of 85+ nearly double from 2023-2040.

 Somerset’s Ageing Population and the Adult Social Care Sector